Paul-Dempsey/rack-dev-notes/doc/hot-svg.md

 - Only the module under the cursor updates.
 Other instances of the module in the patch do not refresh.

-  But maybe that's not a disadvantage: now you can see before/after side-by-side, but only for a limited time.
+  But maybe that's not a disadvantage: now you can see before/after side-by-side but only for a limited time.
-  The next time a panel's framebuffer gets dirtied, it will show the new graphic, which feels a bit random.
+  The next time a panel's framebuffer gets dirtied it will show the new graphic which feels a bit random.

 - Custom widgets don't reload (unless you wire something into your custom widgets).